* Adopted by the Committee at its sixty-ninth session (19 February–9 March 2018).

 2030 Agenda for Sustainable Development

-57. The Committee calls for the realization of substantive gender equality, in accordance with the provisions of the Convention, throughout the process of implementation of the 2030 Agenda for Sustainable Development.
+54. The Committee calls for the achievement of substantive gender equality, in accordance with the provisions of the Convention, throughout the process of implementation of the 2030 Agenda for Sustainable Development.

-58. The Committee requests the State party to ensure the timely dissemination of the present concluding observations, in the official language of the State party, to the relevant State institutions at all levels (national, regional, local), in particular to the Government, the ministries, Parliament and the judiciary, to enable their full implementation .
+55. The Committee requests the State party to ensure the timely dissemination of the present concluding observations, in the official languages of the State party, to the relevant State institutions at all levels (national, regional and local), in particular to the Government, the ministries, the Chamber of Deputies and the judiciary, to enable their full implementation.

 Ratification of other treaties

-59. The Committee notes that the adherence of the State party to the nine major international human rights instruments w ould enhance the enjoyment by women of their human rights and fundamental freedoms in all aspects of life.
-The Committee therefore encourages the State party to ratify the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the International Convention on the Elimination of All Forms of Racial Discrimination, the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families and the International Convention for the Protection of All Persons from Enforced Disappearance, to which it is not yet a party.
+56. The Committee notes that the adherence of the State party to the nine major international human rights instruments w ould enhance the enjoyment by women of their human rights and fundamental freedoms in all aspects of life.
+The Committee therefore encourages the State party to ratify the International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families and the International Convention for the Protection of all Persons from Enforced Disappearance, to which it is not yet a party.

 Follow-up to concluding observations

-60. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraphs 12 (b) (constitutional and legislative framework), 22 (b) (female genital mutilation), 46 (b) (refugee and asylum-seeking women) and 54 (a) (marriage and family relations) above.
+57. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraphs 14, 16 (a), 38 and 50 (d) above.

 Preparation of the next report

-61. The Committee invites the State party to submit its sixth periodic report in March 2022.
+58. The Committee requests the State party to submit its eighth periodic report in March 2022.
 The report should be submitted on time and, in case of delay, should cover the entire period up to the time of its submission.